 How long does it keep?

-This Korean Cucumber Salad can keep in the fridge for up to 2 days in an airtight container.
+This Korean Cucumber Salad can be kept in the fridge for up to 2 days in an airtight container.
 It will be less crunchy but delicious, as the veggies will have soaked up the flavors even more.

 I do not have Gochugaru on hand, can I use Gochujang?